-The Dengue Advisory Group (DAG) is a group of experts who represent numerous disciplines from the preventative and curative cycles surrounding dengue fever, drawing on experience across fields such as medicine, vector control, diagnostics, disease & vector surveillance, vaccines, infrastructure development, and many more.
+The Dengue Advisory Group (DAG) is a group of experts representing numerous disciplines from the preventative and curative cycles surrounding dengue fever, drawing on experience across fields such as medicine, vector control, diagnostics, disease & vector surveillance, vaccines, infrastructure development, and many more.

 Each member of the DAG will work to champion World Dengue Day activities within their own professional communities and countries, acting as spokespeople to highlight the need for this global awareness day.